 Wilder Trail System

-Recreation opportunities in the area include single track mountain biking, running, walking and disc golf.
-E-bikes are permitted, and as there isn’t a lot of trail beta at the moment (MTB Project doesn’t have anything on the area, so you’re limited to Trail Forks)
+Recreation opportunities in the area include single-track mountain biking, running, walking, and disc golf.
+E-bikes are permitted, and as there isn’t a lot of trail beta at the moment (MTB Project doesn’t have anything in the area, so you’re limited to Trail Forks)

 Big Creek Trails